Why use a Watchlist?

 To ensure that your Search Profile remains relevant, keep your Watchlist duration targeted.
 As a Best Practice, we recommend Watchlist duration not exceed three months.
 By default, Watchlist durations may not exceed 365 days and sometimes less (the exact threshold is variable as it is contingent on your Org’s configuration.
 Please consult your Customer Success Manager to determine your configuration settings).

 Target Demos are based on the most recent National 12+ Nielsen Book.
-When a specific Demo is selected during Watchlist creation, Analytics data will reflect only that demographic.
+When a specific Demographic is selected during Watchlist creation, Analytics data will reflect only that demographic.
 If no demo is selected, Analytics data will display the total audience number across all demographics.